Cyberlorians/M-21-31/ExecutiveSummary.md

 While primarily designed for **Microsoft** products, the **PowerApp** solution also offers the flexibility for users to integrate data from outside the **Microsoft ecosystem**, enabling broader compatibility with other systems and technologies.

 ### 🛡️ Comprehensive GRC and DFIR Tooling
-M-21-31 aims to deliver a full-featured **Governance, Risk, and Compliance (GRC)** tool, as well as a **Digital Forensics and Incident Response (DFIR)** platform.
+M-21-31 Maturity Model Management App aims to deliver a full-featured **Governance, Risk, and Compliance (GRC)** tool, as well as a **Digital Forensics and Incident Response (DFIR)** platform.
 These tools support **CIOs, CISOs, SOC analysts, and auditors**, helping them manage compliance, investigate incidents, and bolster cybersecurity frameworks to align with **M-21-31** requirements.

 ---